Strangers (Marvel Comics): Fictional character biography

-After losing most of his magical abilities due to his refusal to take part in the War of the Seven Spheres, Doctor Strange aides the Nine (the group the Midnight Sons family of titles was built around) in their battle against the demon Zarathos, the demon mother Lilith and her children the Lilin.
+After losing most of his magical abilities due to his refusal to take part in the War of the Seven Spheres, Doctor Strange aids the Nine (the group the Midnight Sons family of titles was built around) in their battle against the demon Zarathos, the demon mother Lilith and her children the Lilin.
 During this fight Doctor Strange and the Nine take refuge within Strange's Sanctum Sanctorum, which is then besieged and destroyed by the Lilin.

 Doctor Strange and his allies eventually triumph over their foes, and banish Lilith and her children to another dimension known as "Shadowside".
 The means they take to ensure this happens allows the Fallen (corrupted members of the ancient race known as the Blood) to return from their ages long extra-dimensional exile to follow their ancient leader - Zarathos.

 One of those who returns is Salomé, who in ancient times was Sorceress Supreme, and who wants her title back.
 Her first act is to attack Doctor Strange and infect him with a magical virus of her own creation called Salomé's Dance.
 Dying from this virus, Doctor Strange launches a desperate plan to stop Salomé.
 As he teleports away, two artificial beings, who Doctor Strange comes to refer to as the Strangers, are created using aetheric energy, only one being seen at first.
 This first being takes Doctor Strange's place in the battle against Zarathos and the Fallen and becomes known by the name Strange.

 Doctor Strange takes refuge in a new Sanctum Sanctorum located underground beneath Trinity Church, and creates an aura there using aetheric energy that stops the progression of Salomé's Dance.
-Searching for a cure, Doctor Strange sends Strange out to procure objects of power, including the Oculus Oroboros from Romania, The Song of the Blood Opal of the Whole Moon Hawk from Australia, and the Coral Crab from Atlantis.
+Searching for a cure, Doctor Strange sends Strange out to procure objects of power, including the Oculus Oroboros from Romania, the Song of the Blood Opal of the Whole Moon Hawk from Australia, and the Coral Crab from Atlantis.

 While all of this is happening, the second Stranger appears on the streets of New York, takes the name Vincent Stevens and quickly makes a name for himself as a psychiatric consultant and the owner of the office tower the Tempo.

 Stevens' high profile and close appearance to his creator attracts the attention of Salomé who sends two of her followers to kidnap him.
-These two individuals are Wong (Doctor Strange's servant who currently serves Salomé) and Xaos—Wong's deceased former love resurrected as an undead winged skeleton.
+These two individuals are Wong (Doctor Strange's servant who currently serves Salomé) and Xaos—Wong's deceased former love resurrected as an undead skeleton.
 Stevens is rescued from Salomé's lair by Strange and in the process both discover their true nature.
-They also discover the fact that their bodies are unstable and deteriorating and that they only way to survive is to merge into one being—something Stevens decides he doesn't want to do.
+They also discover the fact that their bodies are unstable and deteriorating and that the only way to survive is to merge into one being—something Stevens decides he doesn't want to do.